TVersluijs/RGEE_Snowmelt/README.md

 all pixels per subarea.
 The fraction of snowcover is instead estimated by calculating the fraction of pixels per subarea with an
 NDSI value larger than the user specified NDSI-threshold for each timestep.
 This corresponds to the method='snowfraction' in other scripts.
-The user can specify whether clouds and permanent waterbodies need to be masked, and whether a composite image per day of year needs to be generated (merging multiple satellite photos for that day).
-The current script requires a shapefile of subareas within the study area as input.
-It only works for small areas of c.a.
+The user can specify whether clouds and permanent waterbodies need to be masked, and whether a composite image per day of year needs to be generated (merging multiple satellite photos for that day). <i>The current script requires a shapefile of subareas within the study area as input.</i> It only works for small areas of c.a.
 50 km2 (larger areas might result in computation errors unless the spatial resolution of the analyses is decreased).
 Note that in this script (06), snowmelt is not calculated based on pixel-level snowmelt data (i.e. 'pixel_gam' method is not implemented).
 This approach is instead implemented in script "08-RGEE_TomVersluijs_S2_Shapefile_Pixel_Snowmelt.R" and involves fitting of GAMS through NDSI data per pixel and